Joint Verification and Reranking for Open Fact Checking Over Tables: Introduction

 We evaluate our models using the recently introduced TabFact dataset~\citep{chen2019tabfact}.
-While initially developed for the closed domain, the majority of the queries are sufficiently context-independent that the claims can be understood without knowing which table they were constructed with reference to.
+While initially developed for the closed domain, the majority of claims are sufficiently context-independent that they can be understood without knowing which table they were constructed with reference to.
 As such, the dataset is suitable for the open domain as well.
-Our models represent a first step into the open domain, achieving performance exceeding the previous closed-domain state of the art (outside of \citet{eisenschlos-etal-2020-understanding}, which includes pretraining on additional labeled data), with even larger gains when operating in the closed domain.
-We demonstrate significant improvements from including multiple tables, with verification accuracy increasing as more tables are used.
-We furthermore present results using a more realistic setting where tables are retrieved not just from the 16,573 tables present in TabFact, but from the full Wikipedia dump.
+Our models represent a first step into the open domain, achieving open-domain performance exceeding the previous closed-domain state of the art---outside of \citet{eisenschlos-etal-2020-understanding}, which includes pretraining on additional synthetic data.
+We demonstrate significant gains from including multiple tables, and these gains are increasing as more tables are used.
+We furthermore present results using a more realistic setting where tables are retrieved not just from the 16,573 TabFact tables, but from the full Wikipedia dump.
 Our contributions can be summarized as follows:

-\begin{enumerate} \item We introduce the first model for open-domain table fact verification, demonstrating strong performance exceeding the previous closed-setting state of the art. \item We propose two strategies with corresponding loss functions for modeling table fact verification in the open setting, suitable respectively for high verification accuracy or high performance on identifying if appropriate information has been retrieved for verification. \item In addition to our open-domain performance, our model achieves a new closed-domain state-of-the-art result. \item We report the first results on Wikipedia-scale open-domain table fact verification, using all tables from a Wikipedia dump as the backend. \end{enumerate}
+\begin{enumerate} \item We introduce the first model for open-domain table fact verification, demonstrating strong performance exceeding the previous closed-setting state of the art. \item We propose two strategies with corresponding loss functions for modeling table fact verification in the open setting, suitable respectively for high verification accuracy or identifying if appropriate information has been retrieved for verification.

+\item In addition to our open-domain performance, our model achieves a new closed-domain state-of-the-art result. \item We report the first results on Wikipedia-scale open-domain table fact verification, using all tables from a Wikipedia dump as the backend. \end{enumerate} We release the source code for our experiments at \url{https://github.com/facebookresearch/OpenTableFactChecking}.